Steven-Jarmell/rust-stuff/Notes.md

 Although iterators are a high-level abstraction, they get compiled to roughly the same code as if you'd written the lower level code yourself
 - They are one of Rust's zero-cost abstractions

+## Cargo and Crates.io

+In Rust, release profiles are predefined and customizable profiles with different configurations let you have options for compiling code

+Dev: `cargo build`
+Release: `cargo build --release`

+Cargo has a defule settings for optimization level (these are the default ones):

+[profile.dev]
+opt-level = 0

+[profile.release]
+opt-level = 3

+If you push your crates to crates.io, you should comment the code with ///

+You can generate HTML documentation from comments using `cargo doc`

+Sections commonly used in documentation:
+- Examples
+- Panics
+    - The scenarios when it can panic
+- Errors
+    - If it returns a result, you can describe the errors that might occur
+- Safety
+    - If the funciton is `unsafe`, there should be a section why

+When you run `cargo test`, it will run the code in the documentation examples

+The //! comment adds documentation to the item that contains the comments rather than to the items after the comments

+You add crate metadata using the `Cargo.toml` file.

+Use `cargo publish` to upload new versions of existing crates

+Use `cargo yank --vers {num}` to deprecate a version, and if you want to undo the deprecation you can add `--undo`

+yank does not delete code----------

+`Cargo Workspaes` are used if the library crate keep sgetting bigger and you want to split the package into multiple library crates

+A workspace is a set of packages that share the same `Cargo.lock` and output directory

+You must create a new folder with a Cargo.toml file and rather than a [package] section, it will have a [workspace] section

+## Smart Pointers

+The references in Rust are indicated by the & and don't have capabilities other than referring to data and no overhead

+Smart pointers are data structures that act like a pointer but have additional metadata and capabilities.

+Smart pointers own the data they point to
+- String
+- Vec<T>

+Smart pointers are usually implemented using structs
+- Implement Defer and Drop traits

+You are allowed to write your own smart pointers
+- Box<T> for allocating values on the heap
+- Rc<T> a reference counting type that enables multiple ownership
+- Ref<T> and RefMut<T> accessed through RefCell<T> is a type that enforces the borrowing rules at runtime instead of compile time

+### Box<T>
+Boxes don't have performance overhead other than storing on the heap instead of the stack.
+Use when:
+- You have a type whose size can't be known at compile time
+- YOu have a large amount of data and you want to transfer ownership but ensure data won't be copied when you do so
+- You want to own a value and you care only that its a type that implements a particular trait rather than being a specific type

+A value of recursive type can have another value of the same type as part of itself.
+- Since nesting of values of recursive types ould theoretically continue infinitely so Rust can't know how much space the value needs.

+A cons list is a data structure that is short for construction function

+Implementing the `Deref` trait lets you customize the behavior of the dereference operator *

+After implementing deref for a struct, `*y` becomes `*(y.deref())`

+Deref coercion converts a reference to a type that implements the Deref trait into a refrence to another type

+Because String implements the Deref trait such that it returns &str, we can convert &String to &str

+You can use the DerefMut trait to override the * operator on mutable references

+The second trait important to the smart pointer pattern is `Drop`, which lets you customize what happens when a value is about to go out of scope

+It's not straightforward to disable to automatic drop functionality, and disabling it isn't usually necessary

+We can't call drop because Rust still automatically calls drop at the end of main, thus it would cause a double free error.

+If we want to force a value to be cleaned up early, we can use the `std::mem::drop` function which is different from the Drop trait version of drop.

+There are cases when a single value might have multiple owners, and to enable that you must use `Rc<T>`
+- Allocates some data on the heap for multiple parts of our program to read and we can't determine at compile time which part will finish using the data last.
+- Only for single-threaded scenarios

+Cloning an `Rc<T>` also increases the reference count